mikepinkerton/hello-world/README.md

 # hello-world
-My second attempt and my first project.
+My second attempt at my first project.

 Have you seen me?
 I'm a 🐐!